mjesteban/mario-subscribers/README.md

 	&& alias sail='[ -f sail ] && bash sail || bash vendor/bin/sail' \
 	&& cp .env.example .env \
 	&& sail up -d \
 	&& echo -e "\033[0;31m'Rivers know this: there is no hurry.
-We shall get there some day.' ― A.A.
-Milne, Winnie-the-Pooh\033[0m" \
+We shall get there some day.' ― A A. Milne, Winnie-the-Pooh\033[0m" \
 	&& sleep 5 \
 	&& sail npm install \
 	&& sail npm run prod \